Ursula (The Little Mermaid): Conception and writing

 At the behest of Disney executives Michael Eisner and Jeffrey Katzenberg, director and screenwriter Ron Clements was among several film-makers instructed to research new story ideas that could potentially be adapted into the studio's next major animated film release.
 Clements first discovered Hans Christian Andersen's classic fairy tale "The Little Mermaid" at a local bookstore, and began deliberating why Disney had never attempted to adapt the story before.
 Clements eventually learned that Walt Disney himself had actually attempted to adapt the fairy tale into a feature-length animated film as early as the 1930s, but the project was ultimately shelved due in part to its sad ending.
-Clements suggested "The Little Mermaid" to Katzenberg, who finally green-lit it after having first rejected it.
+Clements suggested "The Little Mermaid" to Katzenberg, who finally greenlit it after having first rejected it.

 Hardly present in Andersen's original story, the sea witch is not a prominent character and lacks a proper name.
 Among Clements' ideas to alter the story, the film-maker decided to "make the witch more of a villain", describing Ursula as "a fun character to develop" into such.
 In Andersen's tale, the sea witch is not a villainess as much as she is "a disreputable mermaid."
 JR Thorpe of Bustle agreed that, in Andersen's story, "The sea witch isn't the enemy".
 Instead, "human ... nature is."
 While the original sea witch is willing to help the little mermaid despite the fact that she openly disagrees with her motives, Ursula is only interested in helping Ariel in the hopes of ultimately overthrowing her father.
 Emma James of Teen Ink observed that in addition to giving the character the name "Ursula", the studio "changed her role as a catalyst in the tale, and morphed her actions into those of an antagonist."
 Unlike the sea witch, Ursula deliberately intervenes in an attempt to keep the mermaid from success.

 Lyricist, producer and writer Howard Ashman had originally envisioned Ursula's relationship with King Triton as a soap opera, and thus drew inspiration from soap opera actress Joan Collins.
 Ursula was originally conceived as Triton's sister, which would have naturally made the character Ariel's aunt, but the idea was ultimately abandoned.
 However, their blood relationship is still vaguely alluded to when the character mentions a time during which she actually lived in Triton's palace.
 Clements and Musker had originally intended for Ursula to remain her original size at the end of the film.
 However, Katzenberg had just recently seen the film Die Hard (1988), which inspired him to request a "bigger" ending for The Little Mermaid, and thus he instructed the writers to have Ursula grow much larger in size during her climactic fight with Ariel and Eric.